“I make milk. What’s your superpower?” – Unknown

 Postpartum women who have a healthy gut microbiota have lower risk for chronic inflammation and stronger digestive health.
 This is great news for the new mom as emerging evidence is showing promise for her healthy gut microbiota to be protective for her against the consequences of chronic inflammation and leaky gut, such as allergies, postpartum autoimmune issues (like thyroiditis, interstitial cystitis, and rheumatoid arthritis), and postpartum depression.

-This is all great news, but with so much chatter out there on what women should be eating, how can we counsel our postpartum client or patient to eat and take care of herself in order for her to optimize her gut health and to build the best quality breast milk?
+This is all great news, but with so much chatter out there on what women should be eating, how can we counsel our postpartum clients to eat and take care of herself to optimize her gut health and to build the best quality breast milk?

 Get support.
 That’s right, my first recommendation is not even about food.
 It’s about putting a support network in place (ideally before the baby arrives) that will allow the new mom to eat well, get plenty of rest, and bond with her baby with the least stress and the most joy.
 Who would your patient or client like to have around for her after the baby is born?
 What kind of support would she like – would she like someone who will cook, clean and care for her while she cares for the baby around the clock, or would she prefer help at night and a freezer full of casseroles?
 What is her ideal vision of postpartum support?
+In this pandemic age, can some of the support she needs be offered through your digital programs, local food delivery resources, neighborhood teenagers, or other low risk support strategies?
 Empower her to ask for and receive help, to really consider the depth of resources that she has available to her (often the resources are there, women just have not had the experience of deeply receiving that level of help.)
 Who else can be in her Web of Support for those unexpected times when she needs to reach out for emotional support, a home cooked meal, or an extra set of hands to hold her baby while she takes a shower?

 Don’t forget that until very recently, mothers had and raised babies in an environment of community.
 It is unnatural to expect any one woman to birth a baby, recover from her pregnancy and delivery, and care for the household (including her other children) in isolation and without help.
 Think of your clients and patients who have had C-Sections… Is there any other time after a major abdominal surgery, when we send a woman home without any recovery assistance, and with the expectation that she will care for a helpless infant 24/7 for the next several months without help?
 Without good support, the nutrition recommendations below are likely going to be impossible for your client or patient to implement.